 UPEACE relies in its face-to-face teaching on a mix of resident and visiting professors.
 Visiting professors are distinguished Academicians and Practitioners in fields related to UPEACE's mission, and do come from all over the world, hence contribute to the multicultural life of UPEACE.
 The following alphabetic list is of visiting professors expected to teach during the academic year 2014 - 2015.
 The list includes their affiliations and their nationalities:

-Maria Pía Carazo has a Law degree from the University of Costa Rica and an LL.M. degree from the University of Heidelberg (Germany), where she is currently completing her Ph.D.
-Her areas of research include fundamental issues of Public International Law, Refugee Law, International Criminal Law, Transitional Justice, Human Rights (with an emphasis on regional protection systems) and Comparative Legal Studies (with a special focus on Latin America, Spain, Portugal and Germany).
-She previously worked as a junior research fellow at the Max-Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany.
-She has also lectured and taught at different institutions, including the University of Bonn (Germany).
+María Pía Carazo Ortiz (Costa Rica/Germany) has a Law degree from the University of Costa Rica (1996), an LL.M. degree from the University of Heidelberg, Germany (1999) and a Doctorate in Law from Göttingen University.
+Her areas of research include central issues of Public International Law, Refugee Law, International Criminal Law, Transitional Justice, Human Rights (with an emphasis on regional protection systems), Sustainable Development and Climate Change.
+Among her previous work experience she worked as a junior research fellow at Max-Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany.
+She has also lectured and taught at different institutions, including the University of Bonn, Germany.

 He is a member of the International Council of Environmental Law and the IUCN Commission on Environmental Law and a Member of the Editorial Board of the Inter-American & European Human Rights Journal/ Revista Interamericana & Europea de Derechos Humanos and the Advisory Board of the Nordic Journal of International Law.
 He is also the author of The International Tribunal for the Law of the Sea and numerous articles on the law of the sea, legal education, international criminal law, international organizations, international relations, disarmament and human rights.